9 Most Beautiful Cities in Europe to Add to Your Bucket List in 2026

 Florence, Italy

-Florence welcomes over 16 million visitors a year, and the Uffizi Galleries alone drew more than 5.2 million people in 2025.
-Those numbers exist because Florence is genuinely, almost unfairly beautiful.
+Florence welcomes over 16 million visitors a year, and the Uffizi Galleries alone drew more than 5.2 million people in 2026.
+Those numbers exist because Florence is genuinely, almost unfairly, beautiful.
 The Duomo does not just appear in photographs; it physically stops you in the street.
-The Arno River at dusk turns the colour of honey.
+Additionally, the Arno River at dusk turns the colour of honey.
 There is nowhere else quite like it.

 Insider tip: Book all museums at least 3 weeks in advance, walk-in queues regularly stretch 2–3 hours.
 Stay in the Oltrarno neighbourhood for a quieter, more local experience.
 Pre-booked entry slots are non-negotiable in summer.